valkey-io/valkey-doc/topics/clients.md

 This document provides information about how Valkey handles clients at the network layer level: connections, timeouts, buffers, and other similar topics are covered here.

-The information contained in this document is **only applicable to Redis OSS version 2.6 or greater**.

 ## Accepting Client Connections

 Valkey accepts clients connections on the configured TCP port and on the Unix socket if enabled.
 When a new client connection is accepted the following operations are performed: